Taofiqqq/fincra-openapi-spec/docs/Pay-in (DEPOSITS)/fincra-virtual-accounts/ngn-virtual-account.md

 > 📘 Important
 >
 > * BVN is required when requesting a permanent virtual account.
-> * Only requests for Individual NGN virtual accounts will be instantly approved.
+> * Requests for NGN virtual accounts will be instantly approved.
 > * Funds received by a virtual account created settles in the balances of the merchant.

 ## Supported Banks